yuto1115/tp/docs/DeveloperGuide.md

 **MSS**
 1. User requests to add a repayment transaction of a specified amount and date to a loan.
 2. System creates a new repayment transaction.
-3. System adds the transaction to the loan history of the loan.
+3. System adds the transaction to the Transaction History of the loan.
-4. System updates and displays Total Amount Loaned and Remaining Loan Amount of the loan.
+4. System updates and displays Total Loaned Amount and Remaining Loan Amount of the loan.

    Use case ends.